Seif-Sallam/MazeDrawer/README.md

 # Maze Drawing Tool
 The master branch compiles and runs on Linux distributions and Windows.
+(OSX not tested on)

 ## To run the project